Insights

 The controls that matter most in production

 Not every control deserves equal attention.
 Enterprise teams should focus first on controls that are both high value and realistically testable across production environments.
+Best practices for AI guardrails overlap heavily with this list — guardrails operationalize many of the controls compliance frameworks require.

 Access control is one of the clearest examples.
 You should be able to show who can deploy, configure, or use specific AI systems and whether that access is appropriate to role.
 Change management is another.
 If model settings, prompts, data sources, or provider configurations change, there should be a record of what changed, who approved it, and whether the change triggered additional review.

 Usage monitoring matters because many AI risks emerge after approval, not before it.
 A use case can begin within policy and drift outside it as teams expand scope, route different data, or increase dependency on a provider.
-Logging, alerts, and exception workflows are what turn compliance from a claim into a monitored state.
+Continuous logging, alerts, and exception workflows are what turn compliance from a claim into a monitored state.

 Documentation still matters, but only when it reflects operational reality.
 If your control library says customer-facing AI outputs require human review, your evidence should show where that review happens, how it is recorded, and what happens when the review is bypassed or fails.